Fun + Work = Registry

 The Writing Side of Registering

 Now on to bullet journal business!
 After you have taken stock and you are ready to begin adding items to your registry, open up a spread in your bullet journal and title it Wedding Registry.
-If you want some spunk to your list with minimal effort, grab some write-on watercolor splash stickers from my Coffee Shop Creations Etsy shop!

 I separated my spread into four columns, but if you have more than two stores, you may want to ditch the columns and keep it at two pages.
 I like the Leuchtturm for this because the dot grid makes formatting this spread a breeze.
 And I used Micron pens to help add some nice dark, thick lines- I’m a sucker for strong lines.
 Make sure you give yourself room to grow!
 You will be adding plenty of items, so you don’t want to find yourself out of space.
 Maybe use the thin lined pens from the Micron set to write smaller if you expect lots of items.